Balak Ram (idol): Dressing

 In Hindu temples, dressing the holy deity is considered as a form of devotional service known as (lit.
 'Dress decoration service').
 The deity is dressed on Sunday with pink coloured clothes, on Monday with white, on Tuesday with red, on Wednesday with green, on Thursday with yellow, on Friday with cream, and on Saturday with blue.
 On the day of consecration, the deity was dressed in a yellow dhoti and a red angavastra.
 The deity will be dressed in yellow on special occasions.

+Shri Rama Yantra

+The (श्रीराम यन्त्र), a 3 × 3 ft, 150 kg gold-plated copper yantra, began its journey to Ayodhya on a Rath Yatra from Tirupati on 27 October, inaugurated by Jagadguru Shankaracharya Sri Vijayendra Saraswati of the Kanchi Kamakoti Peetham.
+(Note: A yantra is a sacred geometric diagram used in Hinduism and related spiritual traditions as a tool for meditation, worship, and focusing the mind on a particular deity, energy, or spiritual principle.)
+The yantra was subsequently gifted to the temple by the seer.
+The yantra was installed on the second floor of the Ram Temple in Ayodhya on 19 March 2026 in the presence of the President of India, Droupadi Murmu.

 Temple architecture

 Ram Mandir was built in the Maru-Gurjara school (also known as Solanki), which is a sub-style of Nagara architecture of Indian temples that exist in Northern, Eastern, and Western India.
-It is still under construction and will be the third largest upon completion.
+It was consecrated with the hoisting of the Dharma Dhwaja when the Shikhara of the temple was completed on 25 November, 2025 in the Dhwajarohan.
 The Ranganathaswamy Temple, Srirangam, Angkor Wat in Cambodia and BAPS Swaminarayan Akshardham in New Jersey are the largest Hindu temples in the world.
 As per the modified design, it shall have three floors with five domes, and the whole complex spans around 120 acre.
 The (trans. main dome) shall be 161 ft high.
 The architect of the Ram Mandir is Chandrakant Sompura, whose father was Prabhakar Sompura, the Somnath temple's architect.

 Following the traditional Nagara style temple architecture, the Balak Rama murti (idol) is housed in centrally located sacred sanctum sanctorum (garbha griha) of the Ram Mandir temple in Ayodhya.

+Pratishtha dvadashi

+refers to the anniversary of the consecration of the Ram Lalla idol at the Shri Ram Janmabhoomi Temple in Ayodhya.
+It is observed annually on the (twelfth day) of the (waxing moon) in the Hindu month of Puṣya.
+It marks the historic date of January 22, 2024, when the primary consecration took place.
+As per the Hindu calendar, the prana pratishtha happened in the year Krodhi.
+The first prana pratishtha dwadashi was celebrated on January 11 2025.